 Want to embed a Tweet on your website?
 You’re in luck!
 Twitter has made it possible for you to display fully functional Tweets on your website or blog in a few simple steps.

 To embed a Tweet on your website or blog:

-- Copy and paste the code provided in the dialog box into your blog or website.
+- Copy and paste the code provided into your blog or website.

 Frequently Asked Questions

 Can I embed a Tweet that contains a photo, video, or other media?

 Yes!
 An embedded Tweet can display photos and videos uploaded to Twitter as well as content described by a link.